John-trailinghyphon/SPRpy/README.md

 ## Installation

+SPRpy is written in Python 3.11.
+It is not yet compatible with python > 3.11 (dependency on package [bottleneck](https://pypi.org/project/Bottleneck/) <= python 3.11), and has not been tested on earlier versions of python (the source code is also available to clone from the [SPRpy github repository](https://github.com/John-trailinghyphon/SPRpy) instead).
+Python 3 releases can be found [here](https://www.python.org/downloads/).
+NOTE: It is recommended to check the box during installation that adds python.exe to the PATH environment variable (or see manual instructions [here](https://datatofish.com/add-python-to-windows-path/)) to allow running SPRpy scripts by double-clicking them in your file explorer.
+Alternatively, SPRpy can be set up as any python project in your favourite IDE.

-SPRpy is available on [PyPI](https://pypi.org/project/SPRpy/) and can be installed using pip:
+SPRpy is available on [PyPI](https://pypi.org/project/SPRpy/) and can be installed using pip (after installing python):

-Windows:
+Windows (in cmd or Powershell):
 ```python -m pip install SPRpy```

 Linux/Mac (always remove "python -m"):